vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 ## Configuration File Description

 Various example configuration files are available within the [Github](https://github.com/vesoft-inc/nebula-importer/tree/{{importer.branch}}/examples) of the NebulaGraph Importer.
-The configuration files are used to describe information about the files to be imported, {{nebula.name}} server information, etc. The following section describes the fields within the configuration file in categories.
+The configuration files are used to describe information about the files to be imported, NebulaGraph server information, etc. The following section describes the fields within the configuration file in categories.

 !!! note